SPARC-FAIR-Codeathon/aqua/Documentation/QueryRefinement.md

 # Sections of the "AQUA Query refinement" module

 ## Suggestions path:
 To give suggestions to the users, we have utilised SciGraph, which provides basic "vocabulary" support.
-To improve the suggestions component of our "Query refinement" module, we have also implemented another parallel path, including an *Auto-correction n-grams model* and a Python library *symspellpy*.
+To improve the suggestions component of our "Query refinement" module, we have also implemented another parallel path, including an *Auto-correction n-gram model* and a Python library *symspellpy*.
 <br\>
 ### What is SciGraph?
 Represents ontologies and ontology-encoded knowledge in a Neo4j graph.
 SciGraph reads ontologies with owlapi and ingests ontology formats available to owlapi (OWL, RDF, OBO, TTL, etc) ([SciGraph](https://github.com/SciGraph/SciGraph)).